FDSN/SeedLink/docs/index.rst

 Overview
 ========

-The goal of SeedLink v4, described in the present document, is to unify and standardize the extensions, and to define a new, extended data format, which is required to support the new version of Mini-SEED and extended FDSN identifiers.
-SeedLink v4 is designed to be compatible with v3 -- any v3 client can connect to v4 server (albeit missing the new features) and any v4 client can connect to v3 server.
+SeedLink is a protocol designed for the transmission of seismological, and related, data in the miniSEED format.
+The protocol is TCP-based and has been used operationally in a wide variety of environments for many years.

-SeedLink can be implemented in a wide range of hardware, from simple microcontrollers used in digitizers to powerful servers in a datacentre.
+The core protocol is designed to be very small with a number of optional capabilities defined for enhanced use.
+This allows for operation in a wide range of hardware and environments, from simple microcontrollers used in digitizers to powerful servers in a datacentre.

-Therefore the core protocol is kept very small and a number of optional "capabilities" are defined.
+See :ref:`protocol` for details.

 History
 -------